Best Conjoint Analysis Tools for Mobile Phone Surveys

 QuestionPro

-Mobile Conjoint Score: 0/5
+Mobile Conjoint Usability Score: 0/5

 Not only does QuestionPro not offer any examples or free trial of their conjoint analysis surveys, they also think we’re all too stupid to be able to test their conjoint feature ourselves -- “Due to complex nature of the analysis and the level of expertise required to support such an offering, unfortunately we cannot provide free trials.”

 I’ve said it before and I’ll say it again -- people need to stop acting like conjoint analysis is a mind-meltingly complicated research method.
 It’s not.
-For reference, this is what a conjoint survey setup looks like on OpinionX:
+The only reason companies like QuestionPro say that conjoint analysis is so complex is so they can charge you $5000+ for what is otherwise just another survey method.

 A big 0/5 for QuestionPro from me.
 And please, let’s put an end to this sort of condescending complexity warnings about conjoint analysis.